-After the death of SAICIC, several Mexican programs, appropriated this market, constituting one of the engineering areas that were first automated.
-I remember that sometimes I gave the cost course, and it was necessary to try different applications (available in those days), such as NewWall, opus, Champion and Neodata.
-The latter seemed better but it bothered me not being able to distribute it in my country because it required a week in Mexico; Apart from not having the money, it seemed absurd to learn to use a program that I already knew how to use.
-For now Opus is calling me attention, lately it makes enough noise in AdWords to sting me to do a review any day of these ... but paid 😉
+After the death of SAICICSeveral Mexican programs took over this market, constituting one of the engineering areas that were first automated.
+I remember that sometimes I taught the cost course, and it was necessary to test different applications (available in those days), such as NewWall, opus, Champion and Neodata.
+The latter seemed better to me although it bothered me not being able to distribute it in my country because it required a week in Mexico; apart from not having the money, it seemed absurd to learn to use a program that I already knew how to use.
+For now Opus is catching my attention, lately it makes enough noise in AdWords to bite me to do a review any day of these ... but paid 😉

 For now, for free, let's review the old story, how good these programs have been and why it has cost so much its integration with the CAD.

-A construction company, which withdraws the documents of a tender for a building of 8 flats and has two weeks to formulate its proposal, could spend the time of three engineers to calculate the amounts in notebook, define the unit cost sheets in Excel, approximate over-cost factors and make the estimate more fair.
-But if once the bids are presented they are allowed one day to reformulate a new proposal, surely there would be serious difficulties to go to the right without having nightmares about the margin of probable error.
+A construction company, which withdraws the documents of a tender for an 8-story building and has two weeks to formulate its proposal, could dedicate the time of three engineers to calculate the quantities in the notebook, define the unit cost sheets in Excel, approximate cost overrun factors and make the most fair estimate.
+But if once the bids are submitted they are allowed a day to reformulate a new proposal, surely there would be serious difficulties to get it right without having nightmares about the probable margin of error.

 In this, programs as mentioned above, all children of SAICIC do the same, create data structures from inputs: